ArchipelagoMW/Archipelago/worlds/shapez/docs/datapackage_settings_en.md

 # Guide to change maximum locations in shapez

-## Where do I find the option to increase/decrease the amount of possible locations?
+## Where do I find the settings to increase/decrease the amount of possible locations?

-The maximum values of the `goal_amount` and `shapesanity_amount` are hardcoded options that afflict the datapackage.
+The maximum values of the `goal_amount` and `shapesanity_amount` are hardcoded settings that afflict the datapackage.
 They are stored in a file called `options.json` inside the apworld.
 By changing them, you will create a custom apworld on your local machine.